-The initial term of the Agreement shall be for a period of five (5) years beginning October 1, 2024, but the effective start date shall only occur in the event this agreement is activated by written directive from the County.
-The Agreement shall not be automatically extended such that the term is calculated as five (5) years from the start date.
-This agreement may be renewed for up to two additional year terms, so long as such renewal is in keeping with the terms and conditions of this agreement negotiated pursuant to the solicitation giving rise to this agreement.
+The initial term of the Agreement shall be for a period of five (5) years beginning October 1, 2024.
+This agreement may be renewed for up to two additional five (5)year terms, so long as such renewal is in keeping with the terms and conditions of this agreement negotiated pursuant to the solicitation giving rise to this agreement.
 Any requested change in material terms at the time of renewal may be grounds for either party to decline renewal, and if the County declines the services hereunder will be competitively bid.